notqmail/notqmail.org/Home.md

 # How to install notqmail

+_---notqmail is capable of installing in to /var/qmail---_

 The release notes for [[notqmail-1.07]] describe how to install notqmail.
 Your existing qmail build scripts still work.

 # Release roadmap